Current Itinerary for

 New Zealand - February 2027

-Updated February 27th, 2026
+Updated May 6th, 2026

 Kia ora koutou katoa

-Welcome to our itinerary page for a trip to New Zealand in February 2027 – delayed due to covid from December 2020 and for various other reasons.
+Welcome to our itinerary page for a trip to New Zealand in February 2027 – delayed due to Covid from December 2020 and for various other reasons.
 February is summertime in New Zealand.
 We have a number of friends who have expressed interest in joining us and the intent is for everybody to meet in Christchurch on or around February 13th, 2027, unless they want to join for the train trip across Australia.

 We have broken the trip down into each location we will visit.
 Click on the photo to access the locations main tourism website.
 We have also included links to our likely accommodation choices and describe some of the options for activities or sightseeing.
 Be aware that although distances are not great, the roads can be narrow and winding.